Example Programs 1: Get Vision Result from Mech-Vision

 path_0

-• MoveJ: Joint-motion command of the robot, indicating that the robot moves along an arc to the specified position.
+• MoveJ: The joint position motion command of the AUBO ARCS robot, indicating that the robot moves along the arc to a specified position.

-• path_0: The target position of robot movement, namely the taught camera image-capturing point.
-The image-capturing point is the position where the robot is located when the camera acquires images.
-At this position, the robot arm should not block the camera view.
+• path_0: Specify the target position to which the robot moves, i.e., the image-capturing position that is taught.
+The image-capturing position refers to the position of the robot where the camera on the robot captures images.
+At this position, the robot arm should not block the camera’s FOV.

 mm_open_socket